ITLS 101: Course Development and Instructional Design

 Through a collaborative approach of working directly with instructors, we plan and develop instructional computer-based presentations, interactive software, and demonstrations that will contribute to solving instructional problems.
 We provide consultation with designing effective online instructional materials, assistance with brainstorming instructional projects (based on instructional objectives), guidance for establishing project timelines, and consultation with formatting information for online delivery.
 The brainstorming process results in a concept map or content outline to depict key instructional information.

-Additionally, we offer streaming media and database services connected to instructional projects as well as access to and training for the New River course management system, ANGEL.
+Additionally, we offer streaming media and database services connected to instructional projects as well as access to and training for the New River course management system, Blackboard Learn 9.1.
 In the pre-production phase of course development we focus specifically on ANAYLSIS and DESIGN of the instructional problems and materials to address them.
-Faculty are encouraged to work collaboratively with Ralph Payne or David Ayersman to simplify the development of instructional materials and facilitate the instructional delivery associated with the content materials.
+Faculty are encouraged to work collaboratively with David Ayersman to simplify the development of instructional materials and facilitate the instructional delivery associated with the content materials.
 Not all materials need to be created.
 We highly encourage you to gather materials from all credible sources for inclusion in your course.
 We can work with you to develop an understanding of Fair Use and copyright restrictions that may apply to your "found" content.
 The following graphic depicts an overview of the course development process:

 Through this collaborative approach, assistance is provided with developing a content outline or concept map and then converting this document into a storyboard (what is a storyboard?) enhanced with multimedia elements (text, graphics, animations, audio, and video) that are connected via pedagogically sound navigational features and rich with learning activities.
 The artifacts of the Pre-Production phase include concept maps and/or a content outline and possibly a storyboard that adds multimedia elements as well as a sequence or timeline.